-- (7) Amount includes 77,663 shares of Common Stock and 218,851 shares of Series D Preferred Stock owned by clients of Rose Capital, of which Mr. Igdaloff is the sole proprietor.
+- Amount includes 6,200 shares of Common Stock held in Mr. Hughes' spouse's IRA account and 32,700 shares of Common Stock held in Mr. Hughes' mother-in-law's account, over which accounts Mr. Hughes shares voting and investment power. - Amount includes 465,511 shares of Common Stock owned by clients of Rose Capital, of which Mr. Igdaloff is the sole proprietor.
 Mr. Igdaloff shares the power to vote and dispose of such shares.
-Amount also includes 20,000 shares of Common Stock that Mr. Igdaloff has the right to acquire through the exercise of presently exercisable stock options, and 2,500 restricted shares of Common Stock which vest on May 14, 2010 over which Mr. Igdaloff does not have investment power until such shares vest. - (8) Amount reflects 11,322 shares of Common Stock and 40,146 shares of Series D Preferred Stock owned by Vantage Pointe Capital Partners LP, of which Mr. Osborne is the managing member of its general partner, and 539 shares of Common Stock and 1,783 shares of Series D Preferred Stock held in Mr. Osborne's spouse's IRA account.
-Amount also includes 20,000 shares of Common Stock that Mr. Osborne has the right to acquire through the exercise of presently exercisable stock options, and 2,500 restricted shares of Common Stock over which Mr. Osborne does not have investment power until such shares vest. - (9) Amount includes 2,500 restricted shares of Common Stock over which Mr. Wheat does not have investment power until such shares vest. - (10) Based on Amendment No. 1 to Schedule 13D filed with the SEC on March 9, 2010 by Arthur D. Lipson, Western Investment LLC, Western Investment Hedged Partners LP, Western Investment Institutional Partners LLC and Western Investment Total Return Partners LP.
-As of the close of business on March 8, 2010, the amount reflects 25,000 shares of Common Stock owned by Arthur D. Lipson, 62,501 shares of Common Stock owned by Western Investment Hedged Partners LP, 835,893 shares of Common Stock and 142,001 shares of Series D Preferred Stock owned by Western Investment Institutional Partners LP.
-As of the security holdings of Western Investment Hedged Partners LP, western Investment Total Return Partners LP.
-Western Investment LLC has sole voting and investment power over the security holdings of Western Investment Hedged Partners LP, Western Investment Institutional Partners LP, and Mr. Lipson, in his role as the managing member of Western Investment LLC, controls Western Investment LLC's voting and investment decisions. - (11) Based on a Company inquiry, as of December 31, 2009, each of Rockwood Partners, L.P., Rockwood Asset Management, Inc., Demeter Asset Management, Inc. and Jay Buck has shared power to vote and dispose of 108,300 shares of Common Stock and 220,100 shares of Series D Preferred Stock.
-Rockwood Asset Management, Inc. is the general partner of Rockwood Partners, L.P., an investment limited partnership that owns all of the shares reported.
-Demeter Asset Management, Inc. provides investment management services to Rockwood Partners, L.P., and Mr. Buck is the owner of both Rockwood Asset Management, Inc. and Demeter Asset Management, Inc. - (12) Based on a Schedule 13G filed with the SEC on February 12, 2010 by Wellington Management Company, LLP, which has shared voting power over 1,273,029 shares of Common Stock and shared investment power over 1,329,029 shares of Common Stock.
+Amount also includes 4,325 shares of Common Stock owned by Mr. Igdaloff's three adult children, over which Mr. Igdaloff shares voting and investment power.
+Amount also includes 15,000 shares of Common Stock that Mr. Igdaloff has the right to acquire through the exercise of presently exercisable stock options, and 2,500 restricted shares of Common Stock which vest on May 13, 2011 over which Mr. Igdaloff does not have investment power until such shares vest. - Amount reflects 51,468 shares of Common Stock owned by Vantage Pointe Capital Partners LP, of which Mr. Osborne is the managing member of its general partner, and 2,322 shares of Common Stock held in Mr. Osborne's spouse's IRA account.
+Amount also includes 10,000 shares of Common Stock that Mr. Osborne has the right to acquire through the exercise of presently exercisable stock options, and 2,500 restricted shares of Common Stock over which Mr. Osborne does not have investment power until such shares vest on May 13, 2011. - (8) Amount includes 2,500 restricted shares of Common Stock over which Mr. Wheat does not have investment power until such shares vest on May 13, 2011. - Based on Amendment No. 1 to Schedule 13G filed with the SEC on February 14, 2011, by Wellington Management Company, LLP, which has shared voting power over 2,515,885 shares of Common Stock and shared investment power over 2,580,785 shares of Common Stock.